Skip to content

 Encrypting the id_token_hint (option 2) enhances security by preventing the exposure of the ID token on the client side.
 Without encryption, calling this endpoint with an unencrypted id_token_hint could potentially expose personally identifiable information (PII) and other claims that are inside of the id token, such as the client identifier.

 Below are some examples on how to encrypt the id token for the id_token_hint parameter.
-You must URL-encode the resulting base64 string, when sending it as querystring parameter to /auth/logout.
+You must URL-encode the resulting base64 string, when sending it as a querystring parameter to /auth/logout.

 .NET C#